Glenn A. Black Laboratory of Archaeology: History

+The museum was dedicated on April 21, 1971, at the request of Eli Lilly, a close friend of Glenn A. Black, who also endowed the GBL with funds.
+After Kellar retired in 1986, Christopher Peebles became the center's director.
+The GBL hosted more than 10 Prehistory Research Fellows who completed their dissertations and assisted with archaeological field research.
+A cultural resources management (CRM) office was operated from the GBL from 1995 to 2005.
+April Sievert was appointed director in 2013.
+For the 2019 State of the University address, then President Michael A. McRobbie announced the merging of the Glenn A. Black Laboratory of Archaeology with the Mathers Museum of World Cultures to form the IU Museum of Archaeology and Anthropology.

 Collections

 The Glenn A. Black Laboratory of Archaeology holds collections from all over Indiana, materials from 38 other states, and at least 11 other places outside of the United States are included.

 Archaeological Collections

 Collections include over 5 million individual objects.
 Archaeological material includes cultural artifacts both from excavated sites and from donations, as well as natural and geologic collections from many different sites in the Midwest, including Angel Mounds.
 The Glenn A. Black Laboratory of Archaeology also has multiple types of collections and a teaching collection for use by schools and tour groups.

 Ethnohistory Collections

 The Great Lakes and Ohio Valley Ethnohistory Collection contains materials compiled by Erminie Wheeler-Voegelin.
 These materials describe the history and land usage of groups/tribes in the Ohio Valley and Great Lakes region from the 1600s until the late 1900s, and records the information gathered by the Indian Claims Commissions (ICC).
 According to the GBL's website, "This collection contains 469 linear feet of material and is available for use by researchers."